dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/notifications.md

 By default, creators of a project get notified for everything that happens on that project.
 If you are collaborating on a project that you did not create, you are notified only if you are mentioned in a comment or assigned to a response.

-You can change your notification settings for any project on its Settings page, under &ldquo;General settings.&rdquo;
+You can change your notification settings for any project on its Settings page, under "General settings."

 ![Changing project-wide notification settings.](../images/notifications_1.png)